 Major stores were a (28,000 square foot) S.S.
 Kresge 5 & 10, (17,000 square foot) Walgreen Drug, (10,100 square foot) Wyatt's Cafeteria and (21,300 square foot) Safeway supermarket.
 This store was located in a southeast parking area Convenience Center.

-The first movie house at BASSETT CENTER, the National General Corporation Fox Theatre at Bassett Center, was dedicated on December 23, 1965.
-This freestanding venue, which was adjacent to the Safeway Convenience Center, was twinned in 1976, quaded in the late 1970s and shuttered in 1980.
+The first motion picture venue at BASSETT CENTER, the National General Corporation Fox Theatre at Bassett Center, was dedicated on December 23, 1965.
+This freestanding cinema, which was adjacent to the Safeway Convenience Center, was twinned in 1976, quaded in the late 1970s and shuttered in 1980.

-NORTHGATE CENTER {6.4 miles north, in El Paso} had been the region's first mall-type shopping hub.
-It opened for business in April 1960.
-CIELO VISTA MALL {1.6 miles southeast, also in El Paso} was dedicated, in November 1974, as the city's first fully-enclosed shopping complex.
-SUNLAND PARK MALL {7.7 miles northwest, also in El Paso} welcomed its first patrons in August 1988.
+NORTHGATE CENTER {6.4 miles north, in El Paso} was the region's first mall-type shopping hub.
+The complex opened for business in April 1960.
+CIELO VISTA MALL {1.6 miles southeast, in El Paso} was dedicated, in November 1974, as the city's first fully-enclosed shopping center.
+SUNLAND PARK MALL {7.7 miles northwest, also in El Paso} welcomed first shoppers in August 1988.

 In order to compete effectively with the up-and-coming CIELO VISTA MALL, BASSETT CENTER was given a major renovation.
 In 1973, the Popular store was enlarged to 194,400 square feet.
 Then, the mall's open shopping concourse was enclosed and climate-controlled.